ojarsbuddy/ojarsdotdev/README.md

 # ojarsdotdev

-Changes to repository `ojarsdotdev` will trigger an AWS Amplify deployment to [ojars.dev](https://ojars.dev/).
+Changes to repository `ojarsdotdev` will trigger an AWS Amplify deployment to [ojars.dev](https://www.ojars.dev/).

 ## The new St. Andrews project

 Let's clean sheet a new website.
 Once it is well along, production code can go into `~/dev/standrews`.

-- Usung CSS variables.
+- Using CSS variables.
 - Using the `picture` element rather than the `figure` element.
+- Using flexbox.

 ## Kevin Powell Methods